PS1TD/OctoDash/Installation.md

 - [Enclosure](https://plugins.octoprint.org/plugins/enclosure/) - optional, supports display of a temperature at the bottom of the screen
 - [PrintTimeGenius](https://plugins.octoprint.org/plugins/PrintTimeGenius/) - optional, will greatly improve TimePredictions can be enabled via the `--ptg` flag

+### Autologin
+If you want OctoDash to show up directly on the screen after each boot, please make sure, that you enable Console Autologin with `sudo raspi-config`.
+This will grant access to everyone with physical access to the Raspberry Pi.

 ### With automatic start on boot

 *Note: If you already have a Desktop Environment installed (i.e. you have a desktop and not only a console on the screen), you may want to use the version without automatic start on boot, as this script will override your Window Manager.*